Comana monomorpha (Turner, 1904)

 (Photo: courtesy of Graeme Cocks, Townsville, Queensland)

-The adult moths of this species have brown forewings each with a dark spot in the middle with raised scales.
+The adult moths have brown forewings each with a dark spot in the middle with raised scales.
 The hindwings and undersides are plain brown.
 The wingspan is up to 4 cms.

 (Photo: courtesy of Graeme Cocks, Townsville, Queensland)